mcdanielgilbert/gas-oauth2-gae/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ### Help!
 If you know a more sane way of doing this, in particular of how to handle the signing of the JWT request token, PLEASE let me know.
+Better yet, go star [this issue](https://code.google.com/p/google-apps-script-issues/issues/detail?can=2&start=0&num=100&q=&colspec=Stars%20Opened%20ID%20Type%20Status%20Summary%20Component%20Owner&groupby=&sort=&id=2580)